 First download the ISO file for your architecture.
-Most people use the x86 edition that supports both 32bit (IA32) and 64bit (AMD64 / EM64T) processors.
-The SPARC edition is available if you have hardware based on the Sun architecture.
+Most people use the x86 edition that supports 64bit (AMD64 / EM64T) processors.
 Once you have downloaded the ISO image file, check the checksum.
-Next write a CDROM using the ISO file as a CD image (click “Burn Image” in Nero, or use an application such as k3b under Linux).
-Do NOT copy the ISO file directly to the CD disc.
+Next write a CDROM using the ISO file as a CD image or install SystemRescueCd from the ISO image to an USB stick.
 Read Downloading and burning for more details.

 Here are the most common boot options:

 Some additional programs are also included on the media, such as memtest to run a memory test.

 Mount partitions in order to troubleshoot a Linux or a Windows system installed on your disk.
 You can mount linux filesystems (ext4, xfs, btrfs, reiserfs) and FAT and NTFS partitions used by MS Windows using ntfs-3g with a command such as mkdir /mnt/windows ; ntfs-3g /dev/sda1 /mnt/windows).
 You can backup/restore data or operating system files.

 Midnight Commander (type mc) is able to copy/move/delete/edit files and directories.
 The vim and nano editors can be used to edit files.
 Read the list of the main system tools you can use and the documentation related to these programs.

 Six virtual consoles are available.
 Press Alt+F1 for the first virtual console, Alt+F2 for the second one, …